← Back to App

 1. Find the relevant check in your Audit Log by date

-2. Download the signed compliance packet
+2. Download the signed Compliance Verification Record

 3. Provide the packet to the insurer